tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/产品简介/群组系统/群组系统_intl_en.md

 Custom fields at these two levels can be configured in the IM console.
 To configure member-level custom fields, you need to specify the group type first.
 Audio-video group and custom group types that are configured based on it do not support custom fields at the group member level, because these types of groups do not store member profiles.
 The **self read and write permissions** indicate whether members can read and write their own member-level custom fields.
 For example, a member-level customer field named `MemberLevel` represents the level of a member in a group.
-Group members can read but not modify their own levels, and therefore their **self read and write permissions** are set to **read-only** for this field.
+Group members can read but not modify their own levels, and therefore their **self read and write permissions** are set to **readable/unwritable** for this field.

 ## Custom Callbacks

-Third-party callback is an important method to meet the special requirements of apps.
+Third-party callback is an important means to meet the special requirements of apps.
 It provides users with the capability to customize actions.
 IM's group system supports different callbacks.
 For more information, see [Third-Party Callback Overview](https://intl.cloud.tencent.com/document/product/1047/34354) and [Callback Command List](https://intl.cloud.tencent.com/document/product/1047/34355).